gravitational/workshop/gravity_upgrade.md

 * gravitational.io/web-assets:5.5.46 1.2MB
 ```

-This is because the node hasn't been upgraded yet, the upgrade process is what's responsible for doing node upgrades, and as such pulling the packages to the node.
+This is because the node hasn't been upgraded yet.
+The required packages will be pulled to the node only when they are needed.

 ### Start a manual upgrade
-We've discussed that we have two forms of running the upgrade, what we call automatic and manual upgrades.
-The only thing an automatic upgrade does that a manual upgrade doesn't do, is to move the upgrade progress forward on it's own.
-So we'll use a manual upgrade to walk through what is happening.
+To start a manual upgrade, we run the `./gravity upgrade --manual` command.

 ```
 root@kevin-test1:~/build# sudo ./gravity upgrade --manual